 Leave a comment

-If you have any questions about using positive space in photography composition, let us know in the comments.
+If you have any questions about positive space in photography composition, let us know in the comments.

 Also, I love good news, so if my positive and negative space tips have helped you to understand how space affects composition, share that too.